Cartagena, Colombia Port Guide

 Heads Up

 Be cautious of your belongings in crowded areas, as pickpocketing can occur.
-It's also advisable to drink bottled water to avoid any stomach issues.
+It's also wise to agree on taxi fares in advance to avoid misunderstandings.